The 4 Biggest Trends in the Customer Service Industry

 2. AI Chatbots are becoming increasingly important, but are not a strategy in and of themselves.

 Research shows that while a majority of customers still prefer phone inquiries, almost half prefer chatbots for customer service – especially for simpler tasks.
 Bots will become ubiquitous as more are powered by advanced AI and replicate the types of conversations we have with live agents.
 Many companies, though, jumped on the bandwagon without a strong use case or understanding of how the technology should impact their operations; they ended up with gimmicky, limited functionality and frustrated customers.
 Context-oriented direction toward the speediest, lowest effort resolution possible is what will lead to customer loyalty, so consider the ways that chatbots will be part of your ongoing customer service plan, without viewing them as the quintessential piece to solve your problems.
-AI bots are most successful as part of a larger, integrated plan.
+AI chatbots are most successful as part of a larger, integrated plan.

 3. Integration and personalization… and leveraging them both in one place.